-• Covered drugs that need PA are marked in the List of Covered Drugs.
+• Covered drugs that need PA are marked in the List of Covered Drugs and the rules are posted on the plan website.

 Prosthetics and orthotics: These are medical devices ordered by your doctor or other health care provider.
 Covered items include, but are not limited to, arm, back, and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.